kb-dk/solr-and-snippets/README.md

 preprocesses the GV TEI files such that they work with the text-service's indexing and retrieval practices.

-The GV filter is just a set of wildcards we use for copying the files.
+The GV filter is just a set of (currently) 442 wildcards we use for copying the files.

 ```
 ...